PCOS, the syndrome of hormonal imbalance

 What is polycystic ovary syndrome?

-Polycystic ovary syndrome (PCOS) is a hormonal disease that affects 5-10% of women (roughly one in ten), making it the most common hormonal disease affecting women of childbearing age.
+Polycystic ovary syndrome (PCOS) is a hormonal disease that affects 5 to 10% of women (roughly one in ten), making it the most common hormonal disease affecting women of childbearing age.
 The disease is thought to be due to a hormonal imbalance in the ovaries and/or brain of two hormones (FSH and LH), which are responsible for the menstrual cycle.
 This leads to an increase in testosterone in the blood.

 What are the symptoms of polycystic ovaries?

 Symptoms include depression and sleep apnea.
-But also an increase in the size of the ovaries, ovulation disorders (irregular cycles, amenorrhea) which lead to infertility in almost half the women affected by the disease, as well as an increased risk of miscarriage and premature delivery.
+But there's also an increase in the size of the ovaries, ovulation disorders (irregular cycles, amenorrhea) which lead to infertility in almost half the women affected by the disease, as well as an increased risk of miscarriage and premature delivery.
 The disease often induces hyperpilosityacne and hair loss due to the overproduction of testosterone.
 It can also increase the risk of metabolic syndrome, insulin resistance and diabetes, as well as cardiovascular disease.
-PCOS also increases the risk of developing female cancers (endometrial, breast and ovarian).
+PCOS also increases the risk of developing female cancer (endometrial, breast and ovarian).

 At present, there is no cure for the disease.
 However, some symptomatic treatments up to the menopause are possible, and generally help to prevent complications, notably by adopting a healthier lifestyle.